Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 ## Strategy
 **What am I creating?**

-A website to allow people to sign up for cybernetic implants when they become available
+A website to allow people to sign up for a cybernetic implant service.

 **What do we do?**

-Sell cybernetic implants.
+Sell and install cybernetic implants.
 Inform people about the cutting edge technology.

-**What do we want? **
+**What do we want?**

 An operational website.
 Ease of use, it should be intuitive and easy to navigate.
 Priority on getting sign ups.